How do we reduce burnout for 911 dispatchers?

 Project Summary

 Employee burnout is a serious occupational phenomenon that is linked to a host of poor employee outcomes.
 Frontline workers are at a particularly high risk of experiencing burnout.
-In this project, we piloted a light-touch, online social support program among 911 dispatchers in multiple U.S. cities, in collaboration with the Behavioral Insights Team.
-We find that this 6-week program significantly reduces burnout and resignations four months after the end of the program.
+In this project, we piloted a light-touch, online peer support program among 911 dispatchers in multiple U.S. cities, in collaboration with the Behavioral Insights Team.
+We found that this 6-week program significantly reduces burnout and resignations four months after the end of the program.

 Why is this issue important?

 Employee burnout is a serious condition that is associated with higher levels of physical and psychological challenges among employees who suffer from it.
-Workplaces with high levels of burnout among their employees may also see increased absenteeism and turnover, leading to negative impacts on workplace operations and the people who the organization serves.
+Workplaces with high levels of burnout among their employees may also see increased absenteeism and turnover, leading to negative impacts on workplace operations and the people the organization serves.
 911 dispatchers are at a high risk for burnout given the large call volumes, stressful nature of their work, and very limited time to process the difficult circumstances that they help the community navigate on a daily basis.

 What are we doing?